trambarhq/trambar/docs/architecture.md

 to each other, joins are generally not done on the server side.
 Linkage between objects occurs in front-end code instead.
 Objects are basically stored in the same form as they appear in the front-end.
 The model is designed with client-side caching in mind.
-It also means very fast data retrieval.
+It also permits very fast data retrieval.

 Linking tables are not used for many-to-many relationships.
 These are implemented instead as arrays of integer keys.

 For the sake of flexibility, most contents are placed in a JSON column named `details`.
 Things like names and descriptions are stored here.
-Media attached to an object, such as a user's profile picture, are also stored here.
+Resources attached to an object, such as a user's profile picture, are also stored here.

 The integer column `gn` holds a generation number.
 It's incremented every time a row changes (by a database trigger).